Healing Cancer With Light (7)

 The global view

-The really strong sunlight effect starts to show through when you examine the relationship betweeen sunlight exposure and cancer incidence on a global scale - the epidemiology.
-This has been looked at in some detail on several occasions.
 The simplest and clearest study is that performed by Hoffman for the Prudential Life Assurance Company in 1924.[3]
 He analysed the frequency of cancers of all types in a total of 130 cities around the world (looking at almost 300,000 cancer deaths) and matched this against their latitude.
 The results are clearly shown in the graph above.
 The further the city from the equator, the greater the number of cancers.
 The ratio of highest frequency to lowest is around 2.5:1, which looks as though it may turn out to be a magic figure of some sort.

 This study concentrated on people living in cities, so that factors such as lifestyle and levels of development shouId not interfere.
 But in 1940, when Dr Frank Apperley looked at the total mortality from cancers across the United States in both rural and urban areas, the picture he found was just the same, and very clear.
 He measured two factors that are likely to match closely with the average exposure of individuals to sunlight: the percentage of the population involved in agriculture (and so out of doors most of the time), and the amount of solar radiation recorded by the local Met station.
 He plotted these measures against the number of cancers.